Address Autocomplete | What It Is & How to Use It

 Take something as simple as a post office box.

-Here is an autocomplete Google Places example without map:
+Here is an autocomplete Google Places example without a map:

 We have 4 suggestions and 3 formats for “PO Box” and only one is in the correct standardized format.
 To be fair, Google doesn't do PO Box data either, but it does show the random formats.

 PO Boxes, APOs, FPO, DPOs.

 ❌ Google does not support auto-complete address suggestions for any form of Post Office boxes.

 Provides Only Real Addresses